 Luxurious, textured blends with wool, for instance, are best suited to seldom used rooms.
 If you have children or pets, a smooth cotton fabric is best, as it can be washed when needed.
 Durable fabrics, such as corduroys or microfibre blends, will work especially well in a living room, unlike demanding fabrics such as velvet or chenilles.

 If you are looking for a sofa that will only be used by you - in a library or home office, say - then splash on luxury.
-Think high-thread-count cotton or velvet - but do bear in mind that they are likely to need a professional clean at some point.
+Think a high-thread-count cotton or a velvet sofa - but do bear in mind that they are likely to need a professional clean at some point.
 The thread count really does matter: the higher the better, and the longer your sofa covers will last.
 A word of caution on dark colours: make sure that any dark, natural fabric is kept out of direct sunlight, as it will fade.
 Alternatively, opt for a lighter shade or a fade-resistant fabric.

 2. Will pets sit on it too - and do you have allergies?

 Natural blends and fluffy textures are pleasingly tactile, but if you are an allergy sufferer, they are likely to bring you misery.
 Long natural fibres are perfect depositories for dust, dirt, and pet hairs, so if you have a sensitivity or allergy, smooth, synthetic blends will be a better choice.
 There are many clever blends on the market, with faux suede being one popular option.